BrkRaw/brkraw/docs/cli/info-and-params.md

-# CLI: Info and Params
+# CLI: Info & Params

 This guide covers the inspection commands that read dataset metadata and parameter files.